Worsl/Fast-And-Furious-transport-app-/README.md

 -The user must check if there are available parking locations for a specificed carpark

+-The user can use the navigation to navigate to the his specificied location

+-The user can get recommendations for the nearest carpark

 **Information to be processed**

 -The system must display the arrival time in the countdown fomart or 24 hour format.